awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

  Calling MySQL stored procedures and stored functions doesn't cause pinning\.
 RDS Proxy doesn't detect any session state changes resulting from such calls\.
 Therefore, make sure that your application doesn't change session state inside stored routines and rely on that session state to persist across transactions\.
 For example, if a stored procedure creates a temporary table that is intended to persist across transactions, that application currently isn't compatible with RDS Proxy\.

- For PostgreSQL, the following interactions cause pinning:
+ For PostgreSQL, the following interactions also cause pinning:
 +  Using SET commands
 +  Using the extended query protocol such as by using JDBC default settings
 +  Creating temporary sequences, tables, or views